- This event has passed.

 Australia/Afghanistan/The Netherlands, Iran, not rated, directed by Granaz Moussavi, 2021, drama, 83 minutes

-Nine-year-old Hewad peddles food and amulets tackling dangers of daily street life during an ongoing war in Afghanistan.
+Nine-year-old Hewad peddles food and amulets in Kabul, tackling dangers of daily street life during the ongoing war in Afghanistan.
 Following an explosion, he is photographed amongst other civilian casualties by an Australian journalist, igniting his daydreams of becoming a Hollywood actor.
 Hewad auditions a gang of street children for the journalist’s camera not knowing that dreams would come true in unexpected ways by war.

 Meet the Curator